 A doctor presses a finger against the wall of the rectum next to the prostate (at point D on the drawing).
 A slight hardness may indicate a tumor.

 The more-common grade (the primary) is listed first.
-If it is higher than the second, or the score is more than six, the cancer is likely to be more aggressive.
+If it is higher than the other (the secondary), or the score is more than six, the cancer is probably more aggressive.
 A score of less than six suggests that the tumors are growing slowly.

+The clinical stage of the cancer is an estimate of the size of the tumors and how far the disease may have spread.
 The most common classification systems for prostate cancer stages are ABCD and TNM (Tumor, Node, Metastasis).

 T1‑T2c or A1‑B2 are local or organ-confined.
 The tumor is still inside the prostate.

 T3‑T4b or C1‑C2 are regional or extracapsular.
 The tumor is near or just outside the edge (capsule) of the prostate.